hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ## Chapter 2 - Choosing the Title

+### Choosing a good title

+Reasons to choose a good title:

+1. A good title will *attract* interest of a potential publisher or agent.
+2. It is difficult to choose a good title, so it will force you to really focus on the core message of your book, thus causing you to thoroughly plan your perfect book proposal.
+3. Your great title becomes the trunk of the tree of a book proposal that you are growing.
+Every time you veer off your path, you will envision your tree with the title you have carefully selected, and it will lead you safely back to center.
+4. Having a good title will get your foot in the door, and the rest of the proposal will make sure you are invited inside for a cup of tea.

+### Selecting a good title

+### Some examples

+### How to create a good title

 ## Chapter 3 - What's a Book Proposal?

 ## Chapter 4 - How Are Proposals Structured?